openpnp/openpnp/Bottom-Vision.md

-# Warning: Preliminary Documentation

-# Warning: This feature has just been released and is considered Alpha.
-Please report issues [here](https://github.com/openpnp/openpnp/issues).

 # Introduction

 Bottom Vision is a feature in OpenPnP that makes it possible to place components more accurately.
 Simply put, by using an up looking camera OpenPnP can identify if a part was picked with any offset or rotational error, determine what that error is and then apply a correction before placement.
 Bottom Vision can also be used to determine if a pick failure occurred.